Gregory119/Gregory119.github.io/_pages/about.md

 planning, optimal control, reinforcement learning, and deep learning.
 I am currently interested in roles in robotics that involve either motion planning, control, or AI, such as robotic manipulation, legged locomotion or autonomous navigation.
-My final capstone in the Spring of 2026 will be training reinforcement learning policies for a quadruped to reorient large box shaped objects.
+My final capstone in the fall of 2026 will be training reinforcement learning policies for a quadruped to reorient large box shaped objects.